-The consistency and texture of Electrolit is much thinner than that of Pedialyte.
+The consistency and texture of Electrolit are much thinner than that of Pedialyte.
 Electrolit has calcium but Pedialyte doesn’t.
 So if you want to replenish your calcium while rehydrating yourself, Electrolit would be the way to go.

 If you’re looking for a drink that doesn’t have that syrupy salty taste that Pedialyte has and doesn’t have an unpleasant aftertaste, then Electrolit is a great choice.
 However, if you are looking for a drink with higher electrolyte contents, then Pedialyte Sport is your best bet.
 It has more electrolytes than Electrolit but less than regular Pedialyte.

-Electrolit has less sugar than Pedialyte, but also has less sodium.
+Electrolit has less sugar than Pedialyte but also has less sodium.
 And while it does have fewer electrolytes than Pedialyte, it’s also much more affordable.

 Proper hydration is key to your health, energy level, cognitive performance, and athletic ability.
 When you don’t drink enough water, you’ll have a hard time getting through the day.